What type of writing advice to follow? (video)

 The other risk of following just one writing book — and ignoring the rest — is that very few books cover all aspects of the process.
 For example, some specialize in editing, others in academic work, still others in motivational issues.
 If you limit yourself to just one author, you’re unlikely to get all the benefits you need.

-Just one final point, however, and that is: you should make sure you do more than just READ about writing.
+Just one final point, however, and that is: make sure you do more than just READ about writing.
 You also need to write.
 Try to get at least five to 15 minutes of writing every day.

 Finally, let me wrap up with a quote from British entrepreneur Richard Branson: “You don’t learn to walk by following rules.
 You learn by doing, and by falling over.”